-17.11 The supervisor establishes criteria for assessing the quality and suitability of capital resources, having regard to their ability to absorb losses on both a going concern and wind-up basis.
+- 17.11 The supervisor establishes criteria for assessing the quality and suitability of capital resources, having regard to their ability to absorb losses in all of the following: going concern, solvent run-off, and liquidation/resolution bases. - 17.11.1 In view of the two objectives of regulatory capital resources, the following questions should be considered when establishing criteria to determine the quality and suitability of capital resources for regulatory purposes: - To what extent can capital resources be used to absorb losses on a going concern basis or solvent run-off? - To what extent can capital resources be used to reduce the loss to policyholders in the event of liquidation or resolution?

-- 17.11.1 In view of the two objectives of capital resources set out in Guidance 17.2.6, the following questions need to be considered when establishing criteria to determine the suitability of capital resources for regulatory purposes: - To what extent can the capital element be used to absorb losses on a going concern basis or in run-off? - To what extent can the capital element be used to reduce the loss to policyholders in the event of insolvency or winding-up? - 17.11.2 Some capital elements are available to absorb losses in all circumstances ie on a going concern basis, in run-off, in winding-up and insolvency.
-For example, common shareholders' funds (ordinary shares and reserves) allow an insurer to absorb losses on an ongoing basis, are permanently available and rank as the most subordinate instruments in a winding-up.
-Further, this element of capital best allows insurers to conserve resources when they are under stress because it provides an insurer with full discretion as to the amount and timing of distributions.
-Consequently, common shareholders' funds are a core element of capital resources for the purpose of solvency assessment. - 17.11.3 The extent of loss absorbency of other capital elements can vary considerably.
-Hence, a supervisor should take a holistic approach to evaluating the extent of loss absorbency overall and should establish criteria that should be applied to evaluate capital elements in this regard, taking into account empirical evidence that capital elements have absorbed losses in practice, where available. - 17.11.4 To complement the structure of regulatory capital requirements, the supervisor may choose to vary the criteria for capital resources suitable for covering the different solvency control levels established by the supervisor.
-Where such an approach is chosen, the criteria relating to capital resources suitable for covering an individual control level should have regard to the supervisory intervention that may arise if the level is breached and the objective of policyholder protection. - 17.11.5 For example, considering that the main aim of the MCR is to provide the ultimate safety net for the protection of the interests of policyholders, the supervisor may decide to establish more stringent quality criteria for capital resources suitable to cover the MCR (regarding such resources as a "last line of defence" for the insurer both during normal times and in wind-up) than for capital resources to cover the PCR. - 17.11.6 Alternatively, a common set of regulatory criteria for capital resources could be applied at all solvency control levels, with regulatory capital requirements reflecting the different nature of the various solvency control levels. - 17.11.7 In assessing the ability of elements of capital to absorb losses, the following characteristics are usually considered: - the extent to which and in what circumstances the capital element is subordinated to the rights of policyholders in an insolvency or winding-up (subordination);
+- 17.11.2 Some capital elements are available to absorb losses on a going concern basis, solvent run-off and liquidation.
+For example, common shareholders' funds (ordinary shares and retained earnings) allow the insurer to absorb losses on an ongoing basis, are permanently available and rank as the most subordinated capital elements in a liquidation.
+Further, this capital element best allows insurers to conserve resources when they are under stress because it provides an insurer with full discretion as to the amount and timing of distributions.
+Consequently, common shareholders' funds are a core element of regulatory capital resources. - 17.11.3 As the extent of loss absorbency of other capital elements can vary considerably, the supervisor should take a holistic approach to evaluating the extent of loss absorbency overall and should establish criteria to evaluate capital elements in this regard, taking into account empirical evidence, where available, that particular capital elements have or have not absorbed losses in practice. - 17.11.4 To complement the structure of regulatory capital requirements, the supervisor may choose to vary the criteria for regulatory capital resources to cover the different solvency control levels established by the supervisor.
+Where such an approach is chosen, the criteria relating to regulatory capital resources to cover an individual control level should take into consideration the supervisory measure that may arise if the level is breached and the objective of policyholder protection. - 17.11.5 For example, considering the purpose of the MCR, the supervisor may decide to establish more stringent quality criteria for regulatory capital resources to cover the MCR (regarding such resources as a last line of defence for the insurer both during normal times and in liquidation/resolution) than for regulatory capital resources to cover the PCR. - 17.11.6 Alternatively, a common set of criteria for regulatory capital resources could be applied at all solvency control levels, with regulatory capital requirements reflecting the different nature of the various solvency control levels. - 17.11.7 In assessing the quality and suitability of capital resources, the supervisor should determine their ability to absorb losses by reviewing the following characteristics: - loss absorbing capacity (on a going concern basis, solvent run-off and/or in liquidation); - · subordination; - availability to absorb losses; - permanence; and - absence of mandatory servicing costs or encumbrances. - 17.11.8 Figure 17.4 illustrates the relationship between these characteristics.